KaspaHub/directory/README.md

-## Kaspa Data Directory - A public, open-source list of structured Kaspa data designed for integration across apps and projects.
+#Kaspa Data Directory

 # Additions, Contributions, and Contributor Applications
 - Send us a DM on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
 - Or fork this repository → add or update entries → submit a pull request.

 ## Purpose
+A public, open-source list of structured Kaspa data designed for integration across apps and projects.
 - Provide a shared, maintainable data source
 - Simplify data management and backups
 - Enable diverse Kaspa ecosystem use cases